Transforms¶

 |---|---|---|---|

-Use it when: A fast phrase sounds mechanical or harsh.
+Use it when: A fast phrase feels mechanical or harsh.
 Performance shapes it to feel driven and energetic rather than like a device failing to keep up.

 Parameters: